What is reverse logistics? Here’s your ultimate guide

 • Bulk collection for high-volume returns.

 Efficient transportation and tracking ensure smooth product returns, minimizing delays and maximizing recovery value.
+We applied this practice to DriveIQ’s delivery ETAs updates every 15 minutes using live traffic and driver data to cut down blind spots.

 Product inspection and sorting